All Products

 Important

-Enabling public access poses security risks.
-Therefore, you must configure an Access Control List (ACL) when you enable public access.
+Enabling public access introduces security risks.
+Always configure an Access Control List (ACL) to restrict access to trusted IP addresses or CIDR blocks.

 aliyun adcp UpdateHubClusterFeature --ClusterId <your_clusterid> --PublicAccessEnabled true --AccessControlList "[\"10.100.XX.XX/24\"]" --ArgoCDEnabled true